-Bloomington Farmers’ Market to go on but change after white nationalism flak
+Bloomington farmers’ market to go on but change after white nationalism flak

 But the vote Thursday evening comes not without controversy.

-As we reported in July, the market was closed for two weeks because of a vendor’s alleged ties to white nationalism.
+As News 8 reported in July, the market was closed for two weeks because of a vendor’s alleged ties to white nationalism.

 Mayor John Hamilton started the meeting by recommending Bloomington roll out a 46th year for the city-run Farmers’ Market.